tjhickey724/discrete_math/notes/propositional_calculus/SimplifyingFormulas.md

 $\neg P \vee \neg Q \vee  R\wedge \neg P \vee \neg R\wedge P$

+So this is true in four cases:
+1. P is False
+2. Q is false
+3. R is true and P is false
+4. R is false and P is true

 ## Example 2
 Let's try another which will use DeMorgan